How to Choose the Right Socks

 How tall are your shoes and boots?
 Do you need to protect yourself from dirt, debris, or bugs?
 Are you okay with your socks showing?
 Some of this is preference.

 Personally, I only wear socks that go above my ankles, often opting for a Micro Crew or Crew.
 These heights keep me warm and protect against dirt and debris when I’m running or hiking.
 I also like showing off some fun colors and patterns.
-But I know folks who run in No Shows and others who run in Over-The-Calf Socks.
+But I know folks who run in No Shows and others who run in Over-the-Calf Socks.

 Additional Technical Features